Wisdom, Montana: History

 Wisdom was named for the Wisdom River, which is now named the Big Hole River, that passes through the town.
 The post office opened in 1884.

+Big Hole National Battlefield is located ten miles west of Wisdom.
+The battle was fought in 1877 between the Nez Perce and U.S. Army.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 2.56 km2, of which 2.54 km2 is land and 0.02 sqkm, or 0.82%, is water.
 Wisdom's average elevation is 6245 ft, about 1.2 miles above sea level.

 Wisdom is located along Montana Highway 43.
 Tweedy Mountain is nearby as is West Goat Peak.